Specialist Medico-Legal Audiology

 FINDING 6Military audiograms are reliable contemporaneous evidence

-In-service audiogram series analysed in every report and deployed proactively as defence evidence.
+In-service audiogram series analysed in every military NIHL report.

 FINDING 4NIHL under 4dB binaural average will usually be de minimis